 Once configured, you can initiate a new backup via API or from the management center.
 The backup is started transactionally and cluster-wide.
 This means that either all or none of the members will start the same backup.
 The member which receives the backup request will determine a new backup sequence ID and send that information to all members.
 If all members respond that no other backup is currently in progress and that no other backup request has already been made, then the coordinating member will command the other members to start the actual backup process.
-This will create a directory under the configured backup-dir with the name backupdata from the original store.
+This will create a directory under the configured backup-dir with the name backupbackupSeq> and start copying the data from the original store.